rmukunda/data-engineering-capstone/README.md

 * load_dimension_data: This task loads the parquet files for dimension tables, namely, "country" "state" "airlines" "city" & "airports".
 Data definition for these are provided above.
 * load_immigration_fact_data: This task loads the Fact table, immigration_data.
 Appropriate raw data file is picked up based on the execution date of the task.
 * check_data_quality: This task is built to check if the data is processed as designed.

+Choice of pipeline stack:

+Airflow with Python is chosen for the pipeline as it gives a robust platform & flexibility.
+Processing dimensions & fact is modularized and they can be customized on their own.
+Dimension process is desinged only to be executed for the first time, and the process is skipped on subsequent pipeline executions.
+All these is enabled by airflow variables and context data.
+More importantly, in the future if different destinations are chosen for the warehouse, be it Postgres, Amazon S3 or Redshift, Airflow provides hooks to all these destinations, using which changes can be made easily.
+Modularity of the design enables specific changes to dimension & fact processing.
+Airflows ability to backfill will make the switch easy as well.

 **Python files & data:**